lblod/frontend-embeddable-notule-editor/README.md

 `npm install @lblod/embeddable-say-editor`

-We export 2 ways of launching the editor in your app.
-They are functionally identical, but you may prefer one over the other depending on your css requirements.
+We export a simple function to launch the editor in your app.
+It currently renders inside an iframe element.
+A WebComponent version is also in the works and should be available soon after we work out the kinks.

 #### as an iframe